fuento/laravel-woocommerce/README.md

 # Laravel Woocommerce

 WooCommerce Rest API for Laravel.
 You can Get, Create, Update and Delete your woocommerce product using this package easily.

+# Fork-Difference

+I needed to update the header names to use HTTP2.
+Therefore `X-WP-Total` and `X-WP-TotalPages` needs to be lowercase, like so `x-wp-total` and `x-wp-totalpages`.

 #Install